-Fast forward seven years (wow!) and I found myself teaching full time and running my own small design firm on the side.
-We had moved around a lot since 2009, tying to figure out where we wanted to settle down.
-Once we figured that out, my Husband and I were ready to start a family.
+Fast forward seven years (wow!), and I found myself teaching full time and running my small design firm on the side.
+We had moved around a lot since 2009, trying to figure out where we wanted to settle down.
+Once we figured that out, my husband and I were ready to start a family.

 All or Nothing (Let's Do This)

-I realize that this strategy may not work for everyone, and even freaks out a lot you.
-It is slightly ludicrous, but again, it was the best way to motivate myself.
-If you can relate even a little to where I'm coming from, and are willing to commit, you can do this too!
+I realize that this strategy may not work for everyone, and it might even freak you out a little – but it was the best way for me to motivate myself.
+Even if you don’t “go for broke” the way I did, you can still learn from my experience!
+If you are willing to commit, you can do this too!

 Qpractice to the Rescue